siangyin/ga-p3-frontend/README.md

 - Solve by researching more and asking TA about it.

 Project management
-- Faced challenges when delegates task, who to do, when to do, what to do.
+- Faced challenges when delegates task, who to do, when to do, and definition of doing it involved of what,.. etc
 - Schedule meeting and have regular catch-up session, always repeat and clarify to make sure everyone have the same understanding.
-Ask question and keep meeting minutes on what have been discussed, what's on pending, what's been finalised.
+Ask question and keep meeting minutes on what have been discussed, what's on pending, what's been finalised, what is the to-do part consisting of with final visual/image.